ItsKiri/UNSPSC-Reference-Avalara-Categories-Query-System/README.md

 Step 3: Navigate to the directory of the program.

-Step 4: Open the project in your favorite code editor (IntelliJ / Eclipse)
+Step 4: Open the project in your favorite code editor (IntelliJ / Eclipse).

 Step 5: In order for the files to be read, use the following paths: